Travel Spain in your armchair and watch these Spanish films!

 An insight into bullfighting culture, is Ido Mizrahy’s film, GORED about Spanish bullfighter, Antonio Barrera, the most gored in history (23 times).
 A Mexican film, it will resonate with those who admire this Spanish cultural iconic Art.
 Only for the viewer with a strong stomach.
 A fascinating look into a hard life, full of danger and thrill seeking.
 Try the official Gored Website.

-Interesting Movies on the Spanish Civil War
+Movies on the Spanish Civil War

 A Fictionalized Film about Spain’s Civil War